-Name Role M ^e Marc Loesch Deputy chairman (shareholders' representative) Eirvin Knox Member (shareholders' representative) Prof. Dr. Ernst Mohr Member (shareholders' representative)
+Name Role DiplBw.
+Thomas Doyle Member (shareholders' representative) Prof. Dr. Ernst Mohr Member (shareholders' representative) Alexander Dirrheimer Member (shareholders' representative)

 The Supervisory Board may, from its ranks, form advisory and, unless otherwise stipulated by the law and the articles of association, decision-making committees.
-In the 2020 reporting year, the Supervisory Board did not form any committees.
+In the 2021 reporting year, the Supervisory Board did not form any committees.